EkhiABB/Stop-And-Go-Conveyor-RobotStudio-SmartComponent/README.md

 This SmartComponent allow to simulate the behavior of a "stop and go" conveyor in a RobotStudio simulation.

 Properties :
-Source Part : part to generate on the conveyor.
+- Source Part : part to generate on the conveyor.
-Lenght : lenght of the conveyor, part are removed when reaching this dstance Speed : speed of the conveyor
+- Lenght : lenght of the conveyor, part are removed when reaching this dstance
+- Speed : speed of the conveyor
-Stoppers : optionnal parameter that allow to add stopping positions (number of stopper) Stopper position : position from the smartcomponent local origin of the stopper
+- Stoppers : optionnal parameter that allow to add stopping positions (number of stopper)
+- Stopper position : position from the smartcomponent local origin of the stopper

 Signals :
-Add Object : new object is added at the local origin of the conveyor Clear : all the object are removed
+- Add Object : new object is added at the local origin of the conveyor
+- Clear : all objects are removed
-Enable : objects on the conveyor are moving at the desired speed Stopper Command : the part will be blocked when reaching the stopper position Stopper Sensor : feedback when a part is blocked by the stopper
+- Enable : objects on the conveyor are moving at the desired speed
+- Stopper Command : the part will be blocked when reaching the stopper position
+- Stopper Sensor : feedback when a part is blocked by the stopper

 Behavior :
 When "Enable" signal is active, the generated parts are moving in a linear direction at a given speed.